Skip to main content

 The groundwater standards for naphthalene were adopted in Cycle 4 (1992) and updated in Cycle 8 (2006).

-Naphthalene is found naturally in crude oil and is used to make dyes, explosives, plastics, and lubricants.
-Animals studies have shown that naphthalene exposure can cause anemia and liver and kidney damage.
-Studies among people have shown that high levels of naphthalene exposure can cause headaches, nausea, anemia, and damage to the liver, kidneys and the eyes.
+Naphthalene is found naturally in crude oil and is used to make many consumer and industrial products.
+Studies have shown that high levels of naphthalene can cause anemia (low red blood cells), liver and kidney damage, and affect the nervous system.

 Nickel